 Switched Digital Video (SDV) allows an MVPD to make efficient use of bandwidth by only broadcasting those channels that are currently being watched within a given area, e.g., a node, or neighborhood.
 This allows the MVDP to use the reclaimed bandwidth for other services, including higher data speeds.
 The network looks for tell-tale signs of viewer inactivity, asks the viewer if he or she is still watching, and recovers the channel if there is no response.
 The exact SDV techniques vary by vendor, but they rely upon SDV client software in the customer device or a tuning adapter as well as two way communication.
 For SDV to work within retail devices without the requirement of an external MVPD-specific tuning adapter, all current implementations would need to be ported and a predictable software client would need to be present in the retail device.
-These solutions would need to be left for the implementations to continue to evolve and improve.
+These solutions would need to be tested for operability and for functional tuning performance across MVPDs, and room would need to be left for the implementations to continue to evolve and improve.
 If there is no client to communicate viewing status upstream, there is no recovery of bandwidth, and SDV would fail in its essential purpose of opening bandwidth for more channels, more high-definition, faster broadband and more advanced services.
 See below for high level overview of SDV.
 External tuning adapters are used by some UDCPs to receive SDV.